 Hint: If you consider yourself a grill master, you've probably used one of these before.

-Ideal for creating perfectly-round burgers, as well as working as a weight to get a good sear on steaks and other cuts of meat, this device was once a staple in kitchens around the country.
+Ideal for creating perfectly round burgers and getting a good sear on steaks and other cuts of meat, this device was once a staple in kitchens around the country.

 What is this pot with a gauge on its lid?

 Hint: It may not look like much, but this machine can get a lot done in a surprisingly short amount of time.